British Motor merchant

 |Notes on event|

-At 06.10 hours on 29 Jun, 1942, the unescorted Waiwera (Master Cyril Maurice Andrews) was torpedoed and sunk by U-754 about 400 miles north-northwest of the Azores.
-Six crew members and two passengers (military personnel) were lost.
-The master, 71 crew members, seven gunners and 18 passengers (military personnel) were picked up by Oregon Express and landed at New York.
+At 06.10 hours on 29 June 1942 the unescorted Waiwera (Master Cyril Maurice Andrews) was torpedoed and sunk by U-754 about 400 miles north-northwest of the Azores.
+Seven crew members and one gunner were lost.
+The master, 71 crew members, six gunners and 20 passengers (military personnel) were picked up by Oregon Express and landed at New York.

 The master Cyril Maurice Andrews and the chief officer Eric Arnold Hickling were both awarded the OBE and the Lloyds War Medal for bravery at sea.